Eminent Domain Law Firm Advocates for New York Clients

 Contact experienced White Plains eminent domain attorneys to schedule a complimentary consultation

-Call Watkins & Watkins, LLP at 914.428.1292 or contact us online to schedule a free consultation on the facts of your case.
+Call Watkins & Watkins at 914.428.1292 or contact us online to schedule a free consultation on the facts of your case.
 From our White Plains office, we serve clients throughout Westchester, Putnam, Dutchess, Rockland and Orange Counties.